PerezHz/TaylorIntegration.jl/docs/src/example1.md

 ```
 Note that, the accuracy imposed in terms of the actual value
 of the exact solution means that the difference of the computed
-and the exact solutions is essentially due to the `eps` of the
+and the exact solution is essentially due to the `eps` of the
 computed value.